Author: Vlatka Vuković, Privacy and Data Protection Specialist, CIPP/E, ISO 27001 LA, ISO 9001 LA

 Sounds like a dream job!
 However, let’s get back to reality.

-Highly regulated and organized enterprises that have recognized the importance and benefits of having a DPO and the privacy team are more an exception than a rule.
+Highly regulated and organized enterprises that have recognized the importance and benefits of having a DPO and a privacy team can be more of an exception than a rule.

 Who are you, what is the purpose of your role, why is the DPO important, and how and why should you be contacted?